DMACS-MTech-2022-24/leetcode-problem-solving-22-23/README.md

 ```bash
 python lc.py -g
 ```
-The script has three options, `-g`, `-n` and `-r`.
+The script has three options, `-g`, `-n`, and `-r`.
-- The option `-g` gets new submission from leetcode and updates the `data.pkl` file.
-It then rebuilds the README file.
+- The option `-g` gets new submissions from leetcode, updates the `data.pkl` file, and rebuilds the README file.
-- The option `-n` updates the notes it has stored in the `data.pkl` file and then rebuilds the README file.
+- The option `-n` fetches and updates the notes of submissions stored in the `data.pkl` file and then rebuilds the README file.
-- The options `r` rebuilds the README file.
+- The option `-r` rebuilds the README file.
 - Exactly one of these options must be provided at the launch of the program.

-If the program exits due to some value being none, even after retying many times, then the problem is either due to internet or due to expiration of `LEETCODE_SESSION` and `csrftoken`.
-If it is confirmed that the problem is not due to internet then, refresh the `LEETCODE_SESSION` and `csrftoken` values by again getting those values from the brwoser's cookie editor extension.
+If the program exits due to some value being none, even after retying many times, then the problem is either due to the internet or due to the expiration of `LEETCODE_SESSION` and `csrftoken`.
+If it is confirmed that the problem is not due to the internet then, refresh the `LEETCODE_SESSION` and `csrftoken` values by again getting those values from the browser's cookie editor extension.

 Each time you will push your submissions only to your forked repository.
 You can do a pull request to apply these changes to the original repository.